kunalchhabria/Shopping-Recommender/README.md

 # Simple-Shopping-Recommender
-This is a simple implementation of Apriori which takes a dataset of previous shopping carts and makes recommendations baseed on this data.
+An Implementation of Apriori Algorithm which takes a dataset of previous shopping carts and makes recommendations baseed on that data.
 The dataset used is groceries.csv with over 10000 receipts.